pimarc/pms50-gns530/readme.md

 # Change log
 ## V 1.0.19
-- But correction in init screen.
+- Bug in init screen fixed
-- Added flight plan load in GNS430.
+- Added flight plan load in GNS430
-- Engine alert messages no more displayed (the GPS is not the place to display them).
+- Engine alert messages no more displayed (the GPS is not the place to display them)
 ## V 1.0.18
 - Added NEXRAD in map NAV page menu
 - Added a config file